lenra-io/dofigen/docs/struct.md

 Map patching in Dofigen allows for precise modifications to key-value pairs within YAML structures.
 This process involves adding, removing, or updating key-value pairs in a map.
 The patching system ensures that changes are applied in a controlled manner, maintaining the integrity of the data structure.

+### Map Patch Behavior

+Map patching in Dofigen YAML files allows you to modify key-value pairs in a map by adding, removing, or replacing them.
+This is particularly useful for managing configurations that involve dictionaries or objects, such as environment variables or settings.

 #### Adding Key-Value Pairs

 To add a new key-value pair to a map, you can use the following YAML syntax: